-If you liked the printables used in these activities and would like to use them in your classroom they are part of my St. Patrick’s Day Bundle which includes a PowerPoint Presentation, science, math, language arts activities, crafts, student gift tags, & a game.
+If you liked the printables used in these activities and would like to use them in your classroom, they are part of my St. Patrick’s Day Bundle which includes science, math, language arts activities, crafts, student gift tags, & more.

 Pin it for later!